mfenner/mfenner.github.io/_posts/2013-12-11-what-can-article-level-metrics-do-for-you.md

 paper is viewed online.
 A lot of things happen in between these potential responses, ranging from discussions in comments, social media, and blogs, to bookmarking, to linking from websites.
-These activities are usually subsumed under the term “altmetrics,” and their variety can be overwhelming.
+These activities are usually subsumed under the term â€œaltmetrics,â€ and their variety can be overwhelming.
 Therefore, it helps to group them together into categories, and several organizations, including PLOS, are using the category labels of Viewed, Cited, Saved, Discussed, and Recommended